I think we're up to audio sound by number one, number four.

 I'm not trying to be funny or insulting her.

-The more she's seen and the more she speaks, the worse her numbers get.
+More she's seen and the more she speaks, the worse her numbers get.

-It's almost it looks like a replay of what happened in 2008 and did Hillary in then, not even Operation Chaos could save her, and it's all about controversy in the fundraising groups.
+It's almost it looks like a replay of what happened in 2008 and did Hillary in then.

-And Hillary had so much money in such an organization that it wasn't gonna make any sense for anybody to try to compete with her.
+Well, that story was also the same story as 2008, and Hillary had so much money in such an organization that it wasn't going to make any sense for anybody to try to compete with her.

-The same thing is happening, except there's a new twist, and that is that one of the fundraisers is David Brock.
+And that is that one of the fundraisers is David Brock.

 And it has been discovered that David Brock is paying commissions on the money that he is getting people to donate.

-So he's going out to people, X, Y, and Z, and they're donating money, and he is paying a commission to people who are pitching these month these people to donate the money of twelve and a half percent.
+And he is paying a commission to people who are pitching these people to donate the money of 12.5%.

-And the donors have found out about this, and they don't like the fact that twelve and a half percent of what they pledged to Hillary is going to somebody they don't even know.
+And they don't like the fact that 12.5% of what they pledged to Hillary is going to somebody they don't even know.

-So Brock is in the middle of a of a fire storm here, and it is raising a focus on some of the chicanery going on in the Hillary and their fundraising apparatus, and it is revealed that there is an internal competition going on amongst all the different fundraisers.
+So Brock is in the middle of a firestorm here, and it is raising a focus on some of the chicanery going on in the Hillary and their fundraising apparatus.

-They're trying to get closer to Hillary, they want positions in her regime, they want ambassadorial appointments, and so people are engaging in all kinds of chicanery in their fundraising.
+And so people are engaging in all kinds of chicanery in their fundraising.

 They end up closer.

-All the while Mrs. Clinton is unseen.
+All the while, Mrs. Clinton is unseen.

 She's nowhere.

-Nobody knows where she is, she's not responding to any of this.
+She's not responding to any of this.

 Who?